 Becoming an Amateur Radio Operator is easy - lots of people are doing it, with little or no prior background in radio or electronics.
-Under the current rules (May 2011), the entry-level license is called "Technician."
-Applied to Amateur Radio, the term "Technician" is a misnomer - it does not mean you'll have to learn how to repair or service electronics.
+Under the current rules (July 2015), the entry-level license is called "Technician."
+Applied to Amateur Radio, the term "Technician" is a misnomer - it does not mean you will have to learn how to repair or service electronics.
 A licensed 2-way radio "technician" and a licensed "Amateur Radio Technician" are two different things.

 As an Amateur Radio Operator, Technician class, you will be licensed to use VHF and UHF radio equipment and repeaters comparable to that used by local public agencies like Police and Fire departments.
 This will give you communications capability to participate in local roundtables, stay in contact with licensed family and friends, citizen patrols, volunteer programs like Citizen Corps, severe weather spotting, and emergency response teams providing backup and interoperability services to various public service and emergency response organizations.
-It allows you to become an active and effective volunteer communicator, assisting your community in times of need, and you'll make lots of new friends, too!
+It allows you to become an active and effective volunteer communicator, assisting your community in times of need.
+And you will make lots of new friends, too!